18F/Head-Start-HSES-Procurement/README.md

 * Respond to disasters or other emergencies
 * Maintain the system’s interoperability, sustainability, and ability to transition to new vendor teams in the future.

-We do not envision this effort to be a wholesale replacement of our existing system, but anticipate ongoing maintenance and feature work to evolve and modernize HSES.
+We do not expect this effort to be a wholesale replacement of our existing system, but anticipate ongoing maintenance and feature work to evolve and modernize HSES.

 ## Focus Area 1: System Availability and Resilience